A7medM0sta/coding_llama/README.md

 done
 ```

-2. Run the following command to install the required packages
+2.Run the following command to install the required packages
 using kaggle APIs
 ```bash
 # Authenticate with credentials